islepnev/puppet-ladvd/README.md

 ## Overview

-The puppet-ladvd module enables you to install, deploy, and configure ladvd.
+The ladvd module enables you to install, deploy, and configure ladvd.

 ## Module Description